Skip to content

 The Aromatase Enzyme: A Key Player in Estrogen Production

-Estrogen is produced in the male body through a process called aromatization, where the enzyme aromatase converts androgens (like testosterone) into estrogens.
-This conversion occurs in various tissues, including fat, liver, and prostate cells.
-While some estrogen is essential for male health, excessive aromatase activity can lead to a relative estrogen dominance, potentially contributing to symptoms like low libido, fatigue, and prostate issues.
+Estrogen is produced in the male body through aromatization, where the enzyme aromatase converts androgens like testosterone into estrogens.
+This occurs in various tissues, including fat, liver, and prostate cells.
+While some estrogen is essential, excessive aromatase activity can contribute to a relative estrogen dominance.

-Rather than directly "blocking" estrogen receptors or eliminating estrogen from the body, stinging nettle root is believed to influence estrogen levels primarily through its interaction with the aromatase enzyme.
+Rather than directly blocking estrogen receptors, nettle root's proposed influence works primarily through its interaction with the aromatase enzyme.

 Benefits for Male Health: Beyond Estrogen Management